xonq/tutorials/annotationPipeline.md

 ##### Solutions
-- meticulously scan your command and check if you PATHs are real
+- meticulously scan your command and check if you PATHs are real; convert relatives to absolute

 - make sure the correct virtual environment (miniconda) is loaded or the environment is appropriately sourced